marisademeglio/audiobooks-js/api.md

 * `toc` (audiobooks only): `true/false` if an HTML resource containing `[role=doc-toc]` is present
 * `base`: base URL

+Reading order items have two `url` properties:

+* `url`: the absolute URL of the resource
+* `originalUrl`: the original URL as appears in the manifest document.
+May be relative.
+Useful for storing references to the reading order entry in order to maintain them even if the publication itself moves locations (e.g. someone starts localhost:8181 instead of :8080 -- all the bookmarks should not break)

 ### `errors`

 Array of errors.
 Each error looks like this: